Mistralys/mailcode/README.md

 This will search in the `NAME` property of all products for the specified search term.

-The command otherwise behaves just like  the `contains` command, with the same options.
+The command otherwise behaves like  the `contains` command, with the same options.

-Case insensitive search:
+Case-insensitive search:

 ```
 {if list-contains: $PRODUCTS.NAME "server" insensitive:}